Need to reduce work-related stress? It's a walk in the park

-Category: Environment Hits: 1Research examined the relationship between 'sense of coherence' (a quality indicative of stress-coping ability) and frequency of walking in forests or greenspaces.
+Category: Environment Hits: 2Research examined the relationship between 'sense of coherence' (a quality indicative of stress-coping ability) and frequency of walking in forests or greenspaces.
 The aim was to find easy coping devices for workplace stress.
 Forest/greenspace walking at least once a week was found to correlate with those with a stronger sense of coherence.
 The findings suggest the benefits of walking in urban greenspaces or in forests to help with stress management.

 Read more https://www.sciencedaily.com/releases/2021/01/210113090914.htm